Diego Simeone sends bold message to Ademola Lookman after Atletico transfer

 Lookman hesitates on Atletico move

-Legit.ng earlier reported that Super Eagles forward Ademola Lookman is reportedly taking his time before making a decision on a potential transfer to Atletico Madrid.
+Legit.ng earlier reported that Super Eagles forward Ademola Lookman reportedly took his time before making a decision on a potential transfer to Atletico Madrid.

-Despite interest from the Spanish giants, the 28-year-old is not fully convinced by the project and financial terms presented to him, leaving the door open for other clubs to step in.
+Despite interest from the Spanish giants, the 28-year-old was not fully convinced at the time by the project and financial terms presented to him, leaving the door open for other clubs to step in.

 Source: Legit.ng